Montargis: Industrial development

 In the 1880s, Hutchinson SA built a rubber factory in Châlette-sur-Loing near Montargis.
 It today employs 2000 workers to produce tires and parts for vehicles and appliances.

 Chinese connections

 Montargis was a hub of Chinese expatriate political activity in the 1910s and early 1920s.
 A significant share of participants in the Diligent Work-Frugal Study Movement (mouvement travail-études) stayed there.
 The most famous of them, Deng Xiaoping, was a worker producing rubber galoshes in the Hutchinson factory of Châlette-sur-Loing for eight months from mid-February to mid-October 1922.

 This history became a matter for commemoration a century later.
 In 2014 the square in front of Montargis railway station was renamed in honour of Deng Xiaoping.
 In 2016 the Hunan provincial government opened the Historical Museum of French-Chinese Friendship in an old house in the town centre.
 On 4 May 2019, for the 100th anniversary of China's May Fourth Movement, a bronze memorial to the Work-Study Movement by Chinese sculptor Wu Weishan was inaugurated in front of the railway station.

+In 2023, riots following the death of Nahel Merzouk caused extensive damage in the city centre, including burning buildings and looted shops.
+The damage is estimated to be worth millions of euros.

+Sport

+Stage 2 of The 2024 Paris–Nice Cycle Race finished at Montargis, March 3, 2024.